mac and PC: cubase, garage band, logic pro, iPad: cubasis, garage band, animoog,

 To say Phil is a well-rounded textbook example of artistic and education integrity is an understatement.
 I have known Phil for many years as a colleague and friend.
 As an educator I have found myself employing his teaching methods and I have seen very positive outcomes as a result.
 Without reservation, I would recommend his premier services to anyone

 My instructor Mr. Phil is a very good teacher because he is patient during my lessons.
 He takes the time to make sure that I fully understand what he's teaching me.

 Overview of home recording techniques, mic placement, guitar choice, gear choice, setting up a harmonious home work space.

 Born in raised on the south side of Chicago Illinois, I grew up listening to A LOT of great Chicago blues guitarists.
 After receiving my first acoustic guitar I quickly gravitated towards learning to play blues and blues rock guitar at the age of 13.
 As my hunger for knowledge grew, I began learning and studying other genres of music through private lessons and lesson videos in the styles of Progressive Rock, Shred, Funk, Fusion and Jazz.
-Music was a way for me to find structure, discipline, self worth and personal expression outside of the typical confines life provides.
-Through that I grew a
+Music was a way for me to find structure, discipline, self worth and personal expression outside of the confines of the 9-5 work life.
+Through that I grew as